-What about Functional Hazard Analysis?
+What about Functional Hazard Analysis (MIL-STD-882E)?
 Is this the same thing?
 Well, let's put that to one side for now.

 A Functional Hazard Assessment is performed at two levels - system-level and subsystem-level.
 The system-level Functional Hazard Assessment is a high-level, qualitative assessment of the basic functions of the system as defined at the beginning of system development.
 The system-level Functional Hazard Assessment identifies and classifies the failure conditions associated with the system-level functions.
 The classification of these failure conditions establishes the safety requirements that the system must meet.
 The subsystem-level Functional Hazard Assessment is also a qualitative assessment, which is iterative in nature and becomes more defined and fixed as the system evolves.
 It considers a failure or combination of system failures that affect a system function.